balajis/twitter-export/README.md

-As noted above, the ideal is that if you have N followers, you get a list of N emails (or phone numbers) for those followers _with their explicit consent_ to contact them on another platform, and without bothering them very much or at all, or requiring too much time on the part of the influencer to run or maintain a script
+As noted above, the ideal is that if you have N followers, you get a list of N emails (or phone numbers) for those followers _with their explicit consent_ to contact them on another platform, and without bothering them very much or at all, or requiring too much time or money on the part of the influencer.

 If you can achieve this goal another way, that's fine.